Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

-The \Vmax{} functions of the \hermeian{} and backsplash populations in the upper panel of \figref{fig:Results:c_vs_vmax} are truncated compared with the field population.
-In the populations that interact with the host haloes, high-mass haloes with large \Vmax{} are strongly affected by tidal stripping that removes mass each time they descend deep into the potential of a Local Group primary.
-This truncates the upper ends of their \Vmax{} distributions to between \Vmax[{\kms[35-40]}], and the \hermeian{} distribution is affected more severely than the total backsplash population.
+In the upper left-hand panel of \figref{fig:Results:c200_vs_vmax_vmax_vs_m200}, we plot the \Vmax{} probability distribution function of each halo population.
+The \Vmax{} functions of the \hermeian{} and backsplash populations are truncated compared with the regular field halo population.
+This is caused by tidal interactions that modify their internal structure, remove mass, and reduce their \Vmax{} each time they descend deep into the potential of a Local Group primary.
+This truncates the upper ends of their \Vmax{} distributions to between \Vmax[{\kms[35-40]}], and the \hermeian{} distribution is affected more severely than the backsplash populations.
 The \hermeian{} galaxies are hosted by the four \hermeian{} haloes with the highest \Vmax{}, which is consistent with expectations from galaxy formation models.
 At low \Vmax{}, the limited resolution of the simulation prevents the full characterization of the low-mass halo population, producing a turnover in the \Vmax{} functions below \Vmax[{\kms[4]}].
 In this regime, the suppression of low-\Vmax{} backsplash and \hermeian{} haloes is enhanced because of their repeated interactions with the Local Group primaries.
-Although tidal stripping is less efficient at low halo masses, enough material is removed during pericentric passages that low-\Vmax{} haloes stop being identified by structure finders or are numerically disrupted \citep[see discussion in e.g.][]{springel_aquarius_2008,penarrubia_impact_2010,onions_subhaloes_2012,van_den_bosch_dissecting_2017,newton_total_2018,van_den_bosch_dark_2018,green_tidal_2019,errani_asymptotic_2020,poulton_extracting_2020,green_tidal_2021}.
+The tidal stripping they experience removes enough material during the pericentric passages that low-\Vmax{} haloes stop being identified by structure finders or are numerically disrupted \citep[see discussion in e.g.][]{springel_aquarius_2008,penarrubia_impact_2010,onions_subhaloes_2012,van_den_bosch_dissecting_2017,newton_total_2018,van_den_bosch_dark_2018,green_tidal_2019,errani_asymptotic_2021,poulton_extracting_2020,green_tidal_2021}, which manifests partly as a low-\Vmax{} truncation of the distributions.
+This feature moves towards higher values of \Vmax{} with each pericentric passage a halo population experiences, as formerly high-\Vmax{} haloes are repeatedly restructured, stripped of material, and are eventually destroyed by numerical effects.